NZiozis/backgammon-timer-pwa/README.md

 ## TODO
 - [ ] Customize names for players
+- [ ] Consider if the player that doubles should have default_hidden or style=none applied to the button
 - [ ] Consider using templates for player_container ui
 - [ ] Sidebar UI and timer